dancing-computer/CTFAK2.0/README.md

 # Installation
 > [!NOTE]
-> Due to unforseen circumstances, Actions are no longer being offered.
+> Due to unforseen circumstances, the original Actions and Artifacts are no longer being offered.
 See [Compilation](https://github.com/CTFAK/CTFAK2.0#compilation)
+> However, you can choose to download the artifacts [here](https://github.com/dancing-computer/CTFAK2.0/actions/runs/15841756652) or take a look at [the releases](https://github.com/dancing-computer/CTFAK2.0/releases/tag/2.0.0).

 # Compilation
 ## Dependencies